CincellaDegliAiazzi/node-red-find-plus/README.md

 ## Project status

-Find+ is experimental.
-It is being shared through GitHub first so the source, releases and issue history remain visible before considering publication through npm or the Node-RED Flow Library.
+Find+ is being shared through GitHub first so the source, releases and issue history remain visible before considering publication through npm or the Node-RED Flow Library.

 ## Privacy and runtime impact